voteliquid/blog/_posts/2017-12-06-the-long-tail-of-political-participation.md

 Massive winners on the top, called the **Head**, and then many more participants with less individual percentages of the whole, called the **Long Tail**.

-Power laws show up all over nature, especially in competitive markets like product sales, play counts of songs on the radio, or populations of cities.
+Power distributions show up all over nature, especially in competitive markets like product sales, play counts of songs on the radio, or populations of cities.

 And here's what the votes for president has looked like for the last 40 years: